screwdriver-cd/template-main/README.md

             - remove: ./node_modules/.bin/template-remove-version --name templateName --version 1.0.0
 ```

-`template-remove-tag` can print a result as json by passing `--json` option to the command.
+`template-remove-version` can print a result as json by passing `--json` option to the command.

 ### Tagging a template